raulsanzr/DNA-Methylation/README.md

 #### Annotating the DMPs

-In the previous step, we obtained the differently methylated sites, but annotating them will provide us specific information relative to where they are located in the genome.
+In the previous step, we obtained differently methylated sites, but annotating them will provide more specific information relative to where they are located in the genome.

 ``` r